NathanSwindall/Adventures-In-ProgramLando/Notes/Chapters/ASP/FSharpBankAccount.md

 <div class="tblurb">
 Create a new solution file in a folder of your choosing <br/><br/>
 <code class="code-style2"> dotnet new sln -o BankAccountApp</code> <br/><br/>
+Then change the directory to your app file.
 Create a new solution file in and connect it to that solution file <br/><br/>
 <code class="code-style2"> dotnet new console -lang "F#" -o src/App</code> <br/><br/>
 <code class="code-style2"> dotnet sln add src/App</code> <br/><br/>
 Now we are going to create a library to use in our app.
 This will really teach us how to setup an F# project. <br/><br/>